Updated: Aug 16, 2022

 Take your temperature before anything else in the morning.
 Put your BBT thermometer within reach so you can take your temperature first thing in the morning.
 Any task you do, big or small, can raise your temperature and it will no be longer considered your basal body temperature.

-Day 1 is the first day of a full flow of menstruation.
+Day 1 is the first day of your cycle.
 Start charting on your first day of menstrual cycle.

 Record your temperature as close to the same time every morning.
 Be consistent when taking your temperature.
 It should be taken around the same time every morning with no more than within a half-hour difference.
 Adjust your temperature by 0.1 for every 1/2 hour difference, up to 0.2 degrees per hour.
 Your temperature will be lower if you take your temperature early and higher if you take it later on.
 Remember to note any adjustments in your chart.